Charging VAT on goods

 Gifts of goods used for your business are liable to VAT.
 However, if their cost to you is €20 or less (excluding VAT) they are not liable to VAT.

-You must account for VAT on the full amount of the gifts if the VAT exclusive cost is greater than €20.
+You need to account for VAT on the full amount of the gifts if the VAT exclusive cost is greater than €20.